Incident management is a team effort.

 No, incident management is a team effort in the sense that no one tool can do it all, not even incident.io.
 We covered as much when we discussed why we integrate with tools that can be seen as our competitors – and that’s OK!

-Organizations rely on a stack of software products to form a comprehensive incident management solution.
+Organizations rely on different tools to form a comprehensive incident management stack.

 But with so many options on the market, it can take time to grasp which one might be the most sensible for your specific needs.

 To help you find the right tools for your organization, we've compiled this handy guide to today's best incident management solutions.
 Many of these tools integrate with others on this list, which can help you streamline your stack and make your incident response less cumbersome.